jmjoy/except/README.md

 ## Example

-I use the name `Exception` here because it is less commonly used in Rust.
+I use the name `Exception` because it is less commonly used in Rust.

 ```rust
 use except::Exception;